 Hayden Kennedy is one of the foremost climbers of his generation.
 His resume belies his 27 years, and he has established some of the more significant alpine climbs of the decade, including a new route on the south face of the Ogre in Pakistan (and third ascent total of the infamous peak) with Kyle Dempster and Josh Wharton; a new route on the east face of K7 (with Urban Novak and Kyle Dempster); the first “fair means” ascent of Cerro Torre’s Southeast Ridge with Jason Kruk; and the first ascent of “Light Before Wisdom” on the east face of Cerro Kishtwar (6,173m) in northern India with Urban Novak, Manu Pellessier, and Marko Prezelj.
 He’s also climbed 5.14 trad and 5.14c sport.
 He grew up in Carbondale, Colorado, and currently lives in Bozeman, Montana.
 You can’t find him on Instagram or Facebook.

-It’s with great sadness that we must report that Hayden Kennedy and his incredible girlfriend Inge Perkins died on October 7.
+It’s with great sadness that we must report that Hayden Kennedy and Inge Perkins died on October 7.